Sacane/JManager/README.md

 This architecture does separate the project in 2 distinct submodules :

-* **Domain**, which contains all the business _rules_
+* **Domain**, which contains all the business models and logics.
 * **Infrastructure**, which briefly, contains all the dependencies that support the application.
-Such as the database or the api-rest implementation.
+Such as the database and the api-rest implementation.

 Annotation documentation in the common package is available to easily read which class is used for.